Finding Ease in Aloneness

 [music: “Clear Language” by Balmorhea]

-Tippett: I’m Krista Tippett, and this is On Being.
-Today: exploring the difference between loneliness and finding ease in aloneness — how to practice a life-giving solitude.
-Stephen Batchelor is a Buddhist teacher and scholar who’s just written a lyrical book called The Art of Solitude.
+I’m Krista Tippett, and this is On Being, today exploring the difference between loneliness and finding ease in aloneness; how to practice a life-giving solitude.
+Stephen Batchelor is a Buddhist teacher and scholar and the author of the lyrical book The Art of Solitude.

-Tippett: One thing that’s striking me — you are British; I’m American; we’re both white, Western people of the, I don’t know, Enlightenment, or post-Enlightenment West. [laughs] I feel that what you’re describing is something that so many people are ready to make — although it’s hard work, so we have to talk about what the work is — but that we’re actually working our way back to something that is natural and innate that we skewed.
+One thing that’s striking me — you are British; I’m American.
+We’re both white, Western people of the, I don’t know, Enlightenment, post-Enlightenment West. [laughs] I feel that what you’re describing is something that so many people are ready to make — although it’s hard work, so we have to talk about what the work is — but that we’re actually working our way back to something that is natural and innate that we skewed.
 And I don’t know.
 Have you thought about this question of the West?

 Tippett: What is outer solitude?

-Batchelor: Well, outer solitude is when you go off to the top of a mountain, and you sit in a cave and basically, your mind is a complete chaotic mess, but you are physically —
+Batchelor: Well, outer solitude is when you go off to the top of the mountain, and you sit in a cave, and basically, your mind is a complete chaotic mess, but you are physically —

 Tippett: [laughs] Solitude in body only.

 Batchelor: Solitude in body only.
 Exactly.
 That’s, of course, dead easy. [laughs] Anyone can do that.

 Tippett: Now, you are no longer a monk.
 Is that correct?

 Tippett: And you married.
 And I guess what I want to get at is how the move from — this exploration began in a monastic context, and now for a number of years you have lived it in the context of being a married man, living more fully in society.
 So how has that shaped, reshaped, informed your solitude project?